 - Injured nerves or damaged blood vessels

-Revascularization.
-The revascularization procedure usually involves taking an artery from a leg and then surgically connecting it to the arteries at the back of the penis, bypassing the blockages and restoring blood flow.
-Penile arterial revascularization is appropriate only for young men (under age 45) who have blood vessel injury at the base of the pain that was caused by events such as blunt trauma or pelvic fracture.
+Revascularization: The revascularization procedure usually involves taking an artery from a leg and then surgically connecting it to the arteries at the back of the penis, bypassing the blockages and restoring blood flow.
+Penile arterial revascularization is mainly used for young mener (under age 45) who have blood vessel injury caused by events such as blunt trauma or pelvic fracture.

-Because many cases of erectile dysfunction are due to reduced blood flow from blocked arteries, it is important to maintain the same healthy lifestyle habits used to prevent heart disease.
+Because many cases of ED are due to reduced blood flow from blocked arteries, it is important to maintain the same healthy lifestyle habits used to prevent heart disease.

 Diet and Exercise

-Diet.
-Everyone should eat a diet rich in fresh fruits and vegetables, whole grains, and fiber and low in saturated fats and sodium.
-Because erectile dysfunction may be related to circulation problems, diets that benefit the heart are especially important.
+Diet: Eat a heart-healthy diet rich in fresh fruits and vegetables, whole grains, and fiber and low in saturated fats and sodium.
+Because ED may be related to circulation problems, diets that benefit the heart are especially important.

 Foods that some people claim to have qualities that enhance sexual drive include chilies, chocolate, scallops, oysters, olives, and anchovies.
 No evidence exists for these claims.

-Weight Control.
-Being overweight can contribute to erectile dysfunction.
+Weight Control: Being overweight can contribute to ED.
 Try to achieve and maintain a healthy weight.

-Alcohol and Smoking.
-Men who drink alcohol should do so in moderation.
+Alcohol and Smoking: If you drink alcohol, do so in moderation.
+Alcohol abuse can contribute to ED.
 Quitting smoking is essential.

 Stay Sexually Active

-Staying sexually active may help prevent erectile dysfunction.
+Staying sexually active may help prevent ED.
 Frequent erections stimulate blood flow to the penis.